JiaweiD/DecisionTree/README.md

 This kind of decision tree is called CART decision tree which can be used in both classification and regression.

+The detail algorithm and code is shown in 'trees.py'.

 So far, we can train datasets with discrete attributes to create a decision tree, but how to deal with continuous attributes(seeing 'Continuous value processing.txt'), how to process missing calues(seeing 'missing value processing.txt') and how to avoid over-fitting(seeing 'Pruning.txt') is so far need to be considered.